themanyone/whisper_dictation/README.md

 For example, say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
 After a brief pause, a reply is typed out from `ChatGPT`.
 A voice, `mimic3` says, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 Say, "Computer, launch a terminal".
 A terminal window pops up.

+You can keep conversing with the chat bot now without saying its name each time.
+Say "Resume dictation" to start typing again.
+It does not keep track of the chat session yet.
+This project is just getting started.

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
 [Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) is a cached version that runs much faster, even on old laptops.
 We record audio in the background while whisper-jax recognizes previously-spoken dictation and commands.
 The tradeoff with running Whisper-jax continuously is that 1-2Gb of video RAM stays reserved until shutting down this application by saying "Stop listening."
 Or by pressing `CTRL` - `C`.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.